csebooks/ds-algorithms/content.en/algorithm-analysis/_index.md

 Using line 6c affects the efficiency, because there are now two recursive calls of size n/2 instead of only one.
 An analysis will show that the running time is no longer O(log n).
 We leave it as an exercise to the reader to determine the new running time.

-2.4.5 Checking Your Analysis
+##2.4.5 Checking Your Analysis

 Once an analysis has been performed, it is desirable to see if the answer is correct and as good

 as possible.
 One way to do this is to code up the program and see if the empirically observed running time matches the running time predicted by the analysis.
 When n doubles, the running time goes up by a factor of 2 for linear programs, 4 for quadratic programs, and 8 for cubic programs.
 Programs that run in logarithmic time take only an additive constant longer when n doubles, and programs that run in O(n log n) take slightly more than twice as long to run under the same circumstances.
 These increases can be hard to spot if the lower-order terms have relatively large coefficients and n is not large enough.
 An example is the jump from n = 10 to n = 100 in the running time for the various implementations of the maximum subsequence sum problem.
 It also can be very difficult to differentiate linear programs from O(n log n) programs purely on empirical evidence.

-Another commonly used trick to verify that some program is O(f(n)) is to compute the values T(n)/

-f(n) for a range of n (usually spaced out by factors of 2), where T(n) is the empirically observed running time.
+Another commonly used trick to verify that some program is O(f(n)) is to compute the values T(n)/f(n) for a range of n (usually spaced out by factors of 2), where T(n) is the empirically observed running time.
 If f(n) is a tight answer for the running time, then the computed values converge to a positive constant.
 If f(n) is an over-estimate, the values converge to zero.
 If f (n) is an under-estimate and hence wrong, the values diverge.

 As an example, the program fragment in Figure 2.12 computes the probability that two distinct positive integers, less than or equal to n and chosen randomly, are relatively prime.
 (As n gets